 Projected Incident Activity:

-12 hours: Terrain that aligns with the forecasted SW winds will help the fire activity to continue at a moderate to active level as the dead fuels continue to dry.
-The transition period from daytime up slope winds to nighttime down slope winds will allow the forecasted NW-W winds to influence fire behavior.
-The larger fuels continue to hold the heat and will be smoldering all night.
+12 hours: Terrain that aligns with the forecasted NW winds will help the fire activity remain moderate to extreme as the mountain wave system passes.
+Dead fuels keep dry through most of Sunday tapering off late evening into early morning.
+The late afternoon transition period from daytime up slope winds to nighttime down slope winds will allow the forecasted NW winds to greatly influence fire behavior.

-48 hours: Fire activity will be moderate to active as weather pattern helps maintain dry fuels, westerly winds will continue to affect the fire and help fire follow the available fuels and terrain as the weather system sets up for a dry cold front passage.
+48 hours: Fire activity will be moderate as the weather pattern helps maintain dry fuels, NW winds will continue to affect the fire and help the fire follow the available fuels and terrain.

-72 hours: The temperature will slowly rise and RHs slowly drop a few days.
-This will increase the fire activity and one can expect moderate to active rates of spread following the dry available fuel.
+72 hours: Lower temperature and higher RHs will moderate the fire activity but one can still expect rates of spread following the dry available fuel.

 Current 72 hours: